Altius/soda/README.md

 ## Dependencies

-From an Altius HPCA cluster schedule host (`sched0.altiusinstitute.org`), add two modules to satisfy some dependencies, before running `soda.py`:
+From an Altius HPCA cluster schedule or compute host (*e.g.*, `sched0.altiusinstitute.org`), add two modules to satisfy some dependencies, before running `soda.py`:

 ```bash
 $ module add anaconda
 $ module add ImageMagick
 ```

-Both of these modules are required to run `soda.py` from this host.
+Both of these modules are required to run `soda.py` from an HPCA cluster host.

 ### Note

-You do not necessarily need to run this from `sched0`.
+You do not necessarily need to run this from `sched0` or other HPCA cluster host.

 However, if you run this script locally, such from another host in the lab, or on your personal workstation or laptop, you may need to use `pip` or similar to add Python libraries that may not be part of a typical environment:

 * [requests](https://pypi.python.org/pypi/requests)
 * [Beautiful Soup](https://pypi.python.org/pypi/beautifulsoup4)